BatGap Logo

 Rick: Right.

-Tom: So, that’s saying that… Because if you meditate, you’re literally developing new habits in your brain.
+Tom: So, that’s saying that… If you meditate, you’re literally developing new habits in your brain by doing things with your brain or your mind that you wouldn’t normally be doing in your everyday life.

 Rick: You are.

-Tom: By doing things with your brain or with your mind that you wouldn’t normally be doing in your everyday life.
-So, it’s not surprising that if you spend lots of hours chanting a mantra or being in a thoughtless state or a state with very few thoughts or whatever the meditation is.
-It’s not surprising that the brain is functioning differently in that state.
-And there are going to be advantages to that meditative state and possibly disadvantages as well, depending on what kind of situation you’re in.
+Tom: So, it’s not surprising that if you spend lots of hours chanting a mantra or being in a thoughtless state, or a state with very few thoughts, or whatever the meditation is, the brain is functioning differently in that state.
+There are going to be advantages to that meditative state, and possibly disadvantages as well, depending on what kind of situation you’re in.

 Tom: Yeah.
-Going back to the father… Oh, sorry.
-Sorry, Rick.
+Going back to the Father… Oh, sorry.

-Tom: Yeah, I mean, the other thing though about this is that it doesn’t have to be… like when you listen to those great enlightened sages, they just say it’s the natural state.
+Tom: Yeah.
+The other thing about this, though, is that it doesn’t have to be… When you listen to those great enlightened sages, they just say it’s the natural state.

 Rick: Yeah.